May 21, 2021

 Get to Know: Daniel Catán’s Florencia en el Amazonas

 Lyric has announced the full details of the 2021/22 Season, including the Lyric Opera of Chicago premiere of Daniel Catán’s Florencia en el Amazonas.
-Learn more about this magical opera and secure your seats today by becoming a subscriber.
+Read on to learn more about this magical opera and secure your seats today.

 Mexican-born composer Daniel Catán (1949-2011) is best known for his Spanish-language contributions to the international operatic repertoire.
 Catán’s Rappaccini’s Daughter became the first Mexican opera to be produced in the U.S. by a professional opera company.
 Shortly after the success of Florencia en el Amazonas in 1996, Catán’s Salsipuedes: a Tale of Love, War and Anchovies premiered at the Houston Grand Opera and Il Postino premiered at the Los Angeles Opera.
 He received a Guggenheim Fellowship Award for his contributions to music.
 In his lifetime, Catán composed music for ballet, chorus, chamber ensembles, film, theater, television, solo voice, orchestra, and opera.